larskanis/greensql-console/readme.txt

 If GreenSQL configuration database was not installed together with greensql-fw package, run "greensql-create-db.sh" script found in the greensql-fw package.
-This file executed all commands required to configure the database.
+This script performs all necessary steps required to configure the database.

 2. Alter configuration settings